 As the weather begins to cool and you see leaves on trees change from green to brown, you’re also likely to see pumpkins taking over shops, doorsteps, and farmer’s markets.
 Whether it’s for carving jack-o-lanterns, baking pumpkin pie or roasting pumpkin seeds, there’s a variety of uses for this orange staple of autumn!
 But what exactly are pumpkins, anyway?
 Are they a fruit, vegetable, or something else entirely?

-Botanically speaking, fruits are classified as the edible portion of a plant that develops from a flower, and also contains seeds.
+Botanically speaking, fruits are classified as the consumable portion of a plant that develops from a flower, and also contains seeds.
 This includes what we typically think of as fruit such as apples, strawberries, and pears, but also includes foods such as tomatoes and cucumbers!

-On the other hand, vegetables are any edible portion of plants, such as leaves, stems, bulbs and roots — think lettuce, asparagus and carrots.
+On the other hand, vegetables are any consumable portion of plants, such as leaves, stems, bulbs and roots — think lettuce, asparagus and carrots.
 By definition, a fruit can be a vegetable, but a vegetable cannot be a fruit.

 Pumpkin is a Fruit